 MORE INFORMATION ABOUT YOSEMITE NATIONAL PARK

-In this section, you will find other tips to plan your visit to Yosemite, like the best time to visit Yosemite National Park with plans according to each month, as well as examples of itineraries according to whether you visit Yosemite in one day, in two days or three days.
+In this section, you will find other tips for planning your visit to Yosemite, such as the best time to visit and things to do during different months, as well as samples of 1, 2, and 3-day itineraries.

 BEST TIME TO VISIT YOSEMITE

-During the fall, Yosemite offers beautiful autumn colors, and if the first snowfalls take some time, we can enjoy all the hiking routes with fewer tourists.
+During the fall, Yosemite offers beautiful autumn colors, and if the first snowfalls occur during this time, one can enjoy all hiking trails with fewer tourists.

-If you are not a snow sports lover I would not recommend visiting Yosemite in winter since you can only enjoy Yosemite Valley like the rest of the roads will be covered by snow and you will have to face temperatures below 32ºF.
+If you are not a snow sports fan, I would not recommend visiting Yosemite during winter.
+At this time, most roads will be covered by snow and temperatures are generally below 32ºF.

-WHAT TO DO IN YOSEMITE IN EACH MONTH
+WHAT TO DO IN YOSEMITE DURING EACH MONTH

-Here I propose a series of plans that you can do in Yosemite according to the month when you visit the National Park:
+Here, I propose a series of plans that you can do in Yosemite according to the month that you visit: